 The average cost deals with the summation of arithmetic cost divided by the number of the quantity or the number of items given.
 The formula to calculate the average cost is given here.

 Where xi is the sum of all costs and n is the number of items.

 The symbol ‘∑’ (called sigma) is used to denote the summation.

-We have already discussed the formula to calculate average cost.
-Let us see some examples to find the average cost.
+We have already discussed the formula to calculate the average cost.
+Let us see an example to find the average cost.

 Rs.500, Rs.550, Rs.
 450, Rs.
 510, Rs.
 520, Rs.
 530, Rs.
 540, Rs.
 460, Rs.
 470, Rs.
 480 and Rs.
 490.

 Hence, as per the average cost formula, we know;

 Average = Sum of all the cost of bags/Total number of bags

 A = (500+550+450+510+520+530+540+460+470+480+490)/11